snowplow-archive/snowplow.github.com/_posts/2014-05-15-introducing-self-describing-json.md

 * `vendor` supports the same characters plus periods (`.`)
 * `version` must be in [SchemaVer] [schemaver]

-Next, we can revise our JSON Schema to flag that it is a self-describing JSON Schema:
+Next, we can revise our JSON Schema to flag that this is a self-describing JSON Schema - note the updated `$schema` field:

 {% highlight json %}
 {